rogersg17/demoApp/TECHNOLOGY_RECOMMENDATIONS.md

 ## Bottom Line

-Your current stack is **solid** but upgrading to **TypeScript + WebSockets + Prisma** would provide the biggest immediate benefits with manageable complexity.
-The frontend framework migration can wait unless you're planning significant UI enhancements.
+Your current stack is **solid** but upgrading to **TypeScript + WebSockets + Prisma** would provide the biggest immediate benefits with manageable complexity. **React + TypeScript** should be your next major frontend upgrade when you're ready to enhance the user interface and add more interactive features.

 **Recommended Next Steps:**
-1. Add TypeScript incrementally
+1. Add TypeScript incrementally to existing vanilla JS
-2. Implement WebSocket communication
+2. Implement WebSocket communication for real-time updates
-3. Migrate to Prisma ORM
+3. Migrate to Prisma ORM for better database management
-4. Consider React/Vue for the next major feature
+4. **Migrate to React + TypeScript** for the frontend when ready for major UI improvements